About the Board

 Adam has extensive experience at a strategic level across the public sector having been a Director for Plymouth City Council and for the Nursing and Midwifery Council, and an Associate Director for the Audit Commission.
 He is at present self-employed, currently providing coaching, training and financial briefings and is a member of the Chartered Institute of Public Finance and Accountancy (CIPFA), currently sitting on the CIPFA South west Council.

 Nina joined the Trust Board as an Associate Non-Executive Director in June 2021.
 Nina is a registered dentist who has been providing care within Cornwall since 2003.

 Her experience is mainly patient-centred but also includes academia, business strategy and team-building.
 She is interested in systems leadership and holistic systems thinking for the local population, especially health inequalities.

-Sarah is the Chair of the Audit and Risk Assurance Committee and the Chair of the Charitable Funds Committee.
+Sarah is the Senior Independent Director, the Chair of the Remuneration and Appointments committee and the Chair of the Charitable Funds committee.
 Sarah joined the Trust in March 2020 and has extensive experience in the public, business and voluntary sectors.

 She has held several leadership and change management roles, most recently as an elected Member of Parliament and Minister at the Department for Work and Pensions and the Home Office.

 Sarah has 30 years’ experience of strategic planning, reputation management, innovation with a focus on sustainability and inclusion.